 The contract for education-related services is also a revenue generator for U.V.I..
 The University will receive $400 per student, per course for U.V.I. programs delivered in Jamaica.

 For students at Jamaica’s community colleges this agreement offers an opportunity to earn a bachelor’s degree in sociology or other academic areas from U.V.I., while staying on their home campus.
+It also allows them access to further EDUCATION AND CAREER RESOURCES than were previously available.

 The Jamaica contract is in keeping with a new business model, Dr. Hall said, whereby U.V.I. works with other colleges and universities – especially in the Caribbean – to enhance their academic offerings.
 Since fall 2015 U.V.I. has been offering courses to students on the campus of the University of St. Martin.